 The Future of Arm Care

 Baseball players are currently flying blind when it comes to knowing what their arm needs.
-For most, the solution to Arm Care is a plan of exercises found online, or provided by their coach, and hoping that it’s specific to their arm’s needs.
+Most people find their arm care online, or provided by their coach and may be not be receiving what their arm specifically needs.

 As the old adage goes, “If you’re not assessing, you’re guessing.”
 In 1982, Orthopedic Surgeon, Dr. Frank Jobe introduced the first arm care program which has been later adapted into the Throwers Ten Program (http://www.youthpitching.com/exercises.html).
 Although shoulder injuries have declined, elbow injuries have risen in the nearly 40 years that arm care has been available to baseball players.
 A possibility exists that general programming may further muscular imbalance since up until this point, measuring equipment was not made accessible to the community of athletes who play the game.
 As a result, working with 3-5 lbs weights, or light bands may not be an adequate enough stimulus to prevent injury.

 ArmCare.com takes guesswork out of the training equation and delivers a program to players that is specific to their needs.

 Your arm is important to us and it should be to you.
 Use the app, stay healthy, gain valuable game experience and reach your true competitive potential.